h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 ###Introduction

-Distributed Random Forest (DRF) is a powerful classification tool.
-When given a set of data, DRF generates a forest of classification trees, rather than a single classification tree.
+Distributed Random Forest (DRF) is a powerful classification and regression tool.
+When given a set of data, DRF generates a forest of classification (or regression) trees, rather than a single classification (or regression) tree.
 Each of these trees is a weak learner built on a subset of rows and columns.
 More trees will reduce the variance.
-The classification from each H2O tree can be thought of as a vote; the most votes determines the classification.
+The classification/regression from each H2O tree can be thought of as a vote; the most votes determines the classification/regression.

 The current version of DRF is fundamentally the same as in previous versions of H2O (same algorithmic steps, same histogramming techniques), with the exception of the following changes: